What is happening?

 Can I try the new sign-in experience?

-If you would like to try out the new experience, book a St Lucia teaching space where Web-in is available.
+If you would like to try out the new experience, book a teaching space.

 Further information, including step-by-step guidance, is available on the Lectern PC Web Sign-In support page.